btford/angular-socket-io-im/README.md

 # Angular Socket.IO IM Demo

 A simple instant messaging app to demo the [AngularJS Socket.IO Seed](https://github.com/btford/angular-socket-io-seed).
+[A walkthrough of writing the application is available on my blog](http://briantford.com/blog/angular-socket-io.html).

 ## Running it